godot-rust/gdnative-book/src/getting-started/hello-world.md

 }
 ```

 The `HelloWorld` type is like any regular Rust type, and can have any number of ordinary `impl` blocks.
-However, it must have **one and only one** `impl` block with the `#[methods]` attribute, which tells godot-rust to generate code that automatically bind any exported methods to Godot.
+However, it must have **one and only one** `impl` block with the `#[methods]` attribute, which tells godot-rust to generate code that automatically binds any exported methods to Godot.

 ## Creating the NativeScript resource